zchee/golang-wiki/Modules.md

 "Minimal module compatibility" only takes effect when full [module mode](https://github.com/golang/go/wiki/Modules#when-do-i-get-old-behavior-vs-new-module-based-behavior) is disabled for the `go` tool, such as if you have set `GO111MODULE=off` in Go 1.11, or are using Go versions 1.9.7+ or 1.10.3+.

-The following bullets describe in more detail the case when a v2+ module author has _not_ created `/v2` or `/vN` subdirectories and you are instead relying on the "minimal module compatibility" mechanism in Go 1.9.7+, 1.10.3+ and 1.11:
+When a v2+ module author has _not_ created `/v2` or `/vN` subdirectories and you are instead relying on the "minimal module compatibility" mechanism in Go 1.9.7+, 1.10.3+ and 1.11:

 * A package that has _not_ opted in to modules would _not_ include the major version in the import path for any imported v2+ modules.
 * In contrast, a package that _has_ opted in to modules _must_ include the major version in the import path to import any v2+ modules (in order to properly import a v2+ module when the `go` tool is operating in full module mode).